ManageIQ/miq_bot/README.md

     enabled_repos: ["miq-test/sandbox"]
     ```

-11. You should now be able to run `foreman start` to start the
+12. You should now be able to run `foreman start -f Procfile.dev` to
-    services listed in the `Procfile`
+    start the services listed in the `Procfile.dev`

-12. See `log/development.log` and `log/sidekiq.log` to make sure
+13. See `log/development.log` and `log/sidekiq.log` to make sure
     things are starting

-13. You should be able to open new PR on the miq-test/sandbox
+14. You should be able to open new PR on the miq-test/sandbox
     repository with any rubocop problems such as `MixedCaseConstant =
     1`, wait a few minutes and see if it commented on your PR.